tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 When a guide uses English building blocks to make a model that resembles the Japanese grammar, there's a limit on how accurate the explanations can be.

-On this site we recommend reading Tae Kim to acquire a rough understanding of what each of the most common grammar patterns means in order to comprehend more of your input.
+On this site we recommend reading one of the [recommended grammar guides](learning-grammar.html#grammar-guides) to acquire a rough understanding of what each of the most common grammar patterns means in order to comprehend more of your input.